greenelab/hgsc_subtypes/README.md

 ## Summary

-The repository contains instructions to replicate the analysis of identifying high-grade serous ovarian cancer subtypes across Australian, American, and Japanese populations.
-A full report of this analysis is published in
-_G3: Genes, Genomes, Genetics_
-([Way et al. 2016](https://doi.org/10.1534/g3.116.033514)).
+In this repository, we compare high-grade serous ovarian cancer (HGSC) subtypes across Australian, American, and Japanese populations.
+We determine that two or three subtypes are most consistent across different datasets.
+A full report of this analysis is published in _G3: Genes, Genomes, Genetics_ ([Way et al. 2016](https://doi.org/10.1534/g3.116.033514)).
 Instructions are provided in
 [release version 1.3](https://github.com/greenelab/hgsc_subtypes/tree/1.3)
-to reproduce this analysis.
+to reproduce the analysis.

-In the study, we leverage data extracted from the bioconductor package curatedOvarianData
-([Ganzfried et al. 2013](http://doi.org/10.1093/database/bat013)) as well as a dataset we uploaded to GEO ([GSE74357](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE74357)).
+We leverage data extracted from the bioconductor package `curatedOvarianData` ([Ganzfried et al. 2013](http://doi.org/10.1093/database/bat013)) as well as a dataset we uploaded to GEO ([GSE74357](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE74357)).
 We